 Of course we needed a photo of ourselves.

-We came to the new suspension bridge that was built in 2011.
+We came to the new suspension bridge that was constructed in 2011.
 Much to our surprise, there were 5 or six cows being led across the bridge toward us.
-One woman said that it was very fitting because the bridge was constructed y the Swiss.
+One woman said that it was very fitting because the bridge had been constructed by the Swiss.

-We took a very short boat ride back to the where we met Ayu and the Jeep.
-Then we bounced along the gravel road again and back to Abay Minch Lodge for a delicious fish and vegetable dinner.
-They brought the fish wrapped in aluminum with a fire on top of it in foil.
+We took a very short boat ride back to the where we met Ayu and the Land Cruiser.
+Then we bounced along the gravel road again and back to Arba Minch Lodge for a delicious fish and vegetable dinner.
+They brought the fish wrapped in aluminum foil with a fire on top of it.

-Being driven by Ayu in a private group with only the four of us with private guides at each place is so fantastic.
+Being driven by Ayu in our own Land Cruiser with only the four of us and having private guides at each place we visit is so fantastic.
 We are so privileged.